leshow/blog/content/post/unit_type_pattern.md

 }
 ```

 To me, this had a syllogism to it.
 I want to hold a closure, so I should bound my declaration by that.
-When you introduce bounds here, they propagate to the every impl block afterwards.
-See if you can spot the problem here:
+When you introduce bounds here, they propagate, almost leaking out, to the every impl block afterwards.
+See if you can spot the problem:

 ```rust
 impl<T: io::Read + io::Write, F: FnMut(Progress)> Xmodem<T, F> {